-Niantic revealed their new ‘Three-Strikes and you’re out’ cheating policy, and it looks like a player will have three chances to change their way of playing before getting permanently banned in Pokemon Go.
+Niantic revealed their ‘Three-Strikes and you’re out’ cheating policy, and it looks like a player will have three chances to change their way of playing before getting permanently banned in Pokemon Go.

 In addition, these players are not always given the chance to come back and play all over again.
 As Niantic says, some misbehaviors may result in an instant permaban.